wynwxst/stopwatch/README.md

 `pip install buildproj`

-`build --build`
+`build`

 In case of the binary not working:

-`python buildbinary.py --build`
+`python buildbinary.py`

-All processes are automated except for the sign in for pip, please be sure to also change the version and name in `setup.py`
+All processes are automated except for the sign in for pip, please be sure to also change the version and name in `setup.py

+### Tests:
+Install buildproj:

+`pip install buildproj`

+`build test`

+In case of the binary not working:

+`python buildbinary.py test`